siran/writing/books/A New Vision Of Money/A New Vision Of Money - 102 The desire to possess.md

 Avoiding God is one strategy.
 But we also have another, more prevalent, strategy up our
 sleeve: twisting the desire to be possessed by God into the desire to possess or be possessed in this world.
 Jesus typifies the four main ways in which we distort the attraction of God.
-I will only cover the first two forms that are the more relavant ones to the topic of money that this book is about.
+I will only cover the first two forms that are the more relevant ones to the topic of money that this book is about.